slviajero/tinybasic/MANUAL.md

 hellohello

 as the first assignment copies the string "hello" to the variable and the second term is then just taken from the variable again.
 There is no string buffer right now storing intermediate results.
 Everything is directly done in place.
 That's why the MS string code is only implemented in assignments.
+Addition can not be used in functions like RIGHT\$(A\$+B\$) because there is no static space for the string to be copied to.

 The compatibility code also includes CHR\$() and ASC().
 They convert a number to a string and back.

 TAB can be used in print commands as well.

-PRINT TAB(20); "hello" is legal now and produces the same result as TAB(20): PRINT "hello"
+PRINT TAB(20); "hello" or PRINT TAB(20) "hello" is legal now and produces the same result as TAB(20): PRINT "hello"

 ### The line editor